noisiver/codebase/Bash/AzerothCore/README.md

 Using the script with no parameters, or invalid parameters, will print some information about available parameters and subparameters.

 # First time
-Running the script for the first time will generate a default options file named options.xml that you have to edit.
+Running the script for the first time will generate a default options file named options.xml that you can edit.
 Make sure to edit it or the script will fail at some point.

 # Important information
 **Do not** download the files inside the core folder.
 Download only the file named azerothcore.sh and run it.